 You can check your traffic potential in Google Search Console.
 Just go to Search Traffic > Search Analytics and then filter by impressions.

-This will show you the traffic potential for each of your listings in the search results.
+It will show you the traffic potential for each of your listings in the search results.

 Cost Per Click (CPC)

 The cost per click (CPC) is the amount of money you would pay for each person who clicks on your listing in the search results.
+It’s an essential metric for advertisers using paid search ads to target keywords.

-This will show you the CPC for each of your keywords.
+It will show you the CPC for each of your keywords.

-If you use tools like Ahrefs, you can see all these metrics in one place.
+Using tools like Ahrefs, you can see all these metrics in one place.

-How to Choose the Right Keywords
+How To Choose the Right Keywords

 There are a few things you need to keep in mind when doing this: